mistakia/nano-community/docs/getting-started-devs/getting-started.md

 ### Wallet ID

-Is just a local UUID that references a specific wallet (set of seed/private keys/info about them) in your node's local database file.
+Is just a local UUID that references a specific wallet (set of seed/private keys/info about them) in the node's local database file (pertaining to the reference C++ node implementation).
 Do not confuse this with a seed or private key.

 ### Transactions